ANR-MaTOS/Resources/README.md

 ## 2. Parallel corpus of EN-FR abstracts in the NLP domain

-This corpus contains approximately 2,000 abstracts of PhD Theses and journal abstracts in the NLP domain in French associated with their English translation (or vice-versa).
+The data in [NLP-abstracts] correspond to approximately 2,000 abstracts of PhD Theses and journal abstracts in the NLP domain in French associated with their English translation (or vice-versa).
 These texts have been downloaded from public sources, manually curated, and aligned at the sentence level.
 It is redistributed under the terms of the [CC-BY Licence](https://creativecommons.org/licenses/by/4.0/).

 This data has been used in the following paper, published at the 2024 edition of the TALN conference: